RightCake1/WGS/01_FASTQ_processing.md

 # FASTQ to FASTA Processing Guide

 ## Introduction
-This guide outlines the step-by-step process of handling FASTQ sequence files, performing quality control, and preparing them for downstream analysis.
-The workflow includes file management, quality assessment, and sequence trimming.
+This guide is all about handling FASTQ sequence files, performing quality control, and getting them ready for downstream analysis.
+I've put together this step-by-step workflow to help manage files, assess quality, and trim sequences effectively.

 ## Prerequisites